APPLIES TO: Azure SQL Database

 Does Hyperscale have support for R and Python?

 Are compute nodes containerized?

 No. Hyperscale processes run on Service Fabric nodes (VMs), not in containers.

 How much write throughput can I push in a Hyperscale database?

 Transaction log throughput cap is set to 100 MB/s for any Hyperscale compute size.
 The ability to achieve this rate depends on multiple factors, including but not limited to workload type, client configuration, and having sufficient compute capacity on the primary compute replica to produce log at this rate.

 IOPS and IO latency will vary depending on the workload patterns.
-If the data being accessed is cached on the compute replica, you will see similar IO performance as with local SSD.
+If the data being accessed is cached in RBPEX on the compute replica, you will see similar IO performance as in Business Critical or Premium service tiers.